 - acting in good faith, prudently and in the best interests of the corporation.
 Section 35-2-416, MCA.

 - avoiding conflicts of interest.
 In some instances, this may require taking specific steps to avoid a conflict, including obtaining the attorney general’s approval of a transaction when directors are unable to do so without a conflict.
 Section 35-2-418, MCA.

 Officers also must act for the corporation in good faith, prudently and with the best interest of the corporation in mind.
 Section 35-2-441, MCA.

-- be given to the attorney general at or before the time the company files articles of dissolution with the secretary of state, and
+- be given to the attorney general at or before the time the company files articles of dissolution with the secretary of state;

-- include a summary of the organization’s plan for dissolution, describing the organization’s assets and explaining where they will go upon dissolution.
+- include a summary of the organization’s plan for dissolution, describing the organization’s assets and explaining where they will go upon dissolution; and

 The attorney general reviews the plan to ensure that company assets are transferred to another public benefit or religious corporation in accordance with Section 501(c)(3) of the Internal Revenue Code.
 Corporation assets cannot be transferred or conveyed for at least 20 days unless the attorney general has waived the notification requirements.
 Section 35-2-722, MCA.
 See Section 35-2-725, MCA or IRS exemption requirements for additional information.

 Mutual benefit corporations that intend to dissolve should consult Section 35-2-725, MCA for important information about distributing or transferring assets.

 Nonprofit corporations are required to notify the attorney general of any legal actions taken either against them or on their behalf under the Nonprofit Corporation Act.
 The act authorizes the attorney general to intervene in such legal proceedings or to initiate them to enforce Montana law.
 Section 35-2-131, MCA.